 Your doctor will usually start with a physical examination and ultrasound of the pelvic area, but a diagnosis of uterine cancer can only be made by removing a tissue sample for checking (biopsy).
-Cervical screening tests and Pap tests are not used to diagnose uterine cancer.
+Cervical screening tests (formerly called Pap smears or tests) are not used to diagnose uterine cancer.

 Pelvic examination